izderadicka/asexor/README.md

 Key features
 ------------

-- starts predefined Task in separate process
+- starts predefined tasks in separate processes
 - tasks can be very easily defined - in simplest case task is small wrapper around existing program - just defining which options to provide and optionally how to parse results from stdout.
 - multi-tasks - some tasks can generate and schedule a bunch of other tasks ( like convert all files in